jluk/ACC-Documentation/Concepts/acc-features.md

 no output activity.
 After this point you are not guaranteed the same container on a new request.

 ## Persistent storage (preview)
 The Cloud Console allows you to mount your own Azure Files Storage.
-This will be mounted as a directory within your $HOME directory called `clouddrive`.
 This allows sharing files across teams who have access to the Azure Files account and incurs usual charges associated with Azure Files.

 To learn more visit [Attaching file storage](../How-to/acc-persisting-storage).